risingwavelabs/risingwave-docs/versioned_docs/version-0.1.14/sql/commands/sql-create-source.md

 ### Protobuf

 For data in Protobuf format, you must specify a message and the schema.
 You can specify the schema by providing a Web location that is in `http://...`, `https://...`, or `S3://...` format.
-For Kafka data in Protobuf, instead of providing a schema location, you can provide a Confluent Schema Regsitry that RisingWave can get the schema from.
+For Kafka data in Protobuf, instead of providing a schema location, you can provide a Confluent Schema Registry that RisingWave can get the schema from.

 If you specify the schema by providing a location, the schema file must be a `FileDescriptorSet`, which can be compiled from a `.proto` file with a command like this: